-There are many reasons why you may want to switch your current Medicare Supplement insurance policy.
-Maybe you’re paying for benefits you don’t need, or, you need more benefits now than when you first joined.
-Sometimes, you need to change insurance companies or you simply want a less expensive commitment.
+There are many reasons why you may want to change your Medicare Supplement.
+You could be paying for coverage you don’t need, or, want more.
+Maybe you need to change insurance companies or switch to a less expensive plan.

-There are some exceptions to the rule, and other times when you may have a guaranteed issue right to buy or switch a Medicare Supplement insurance policy outside of your open enrollment period.
-For instance, if your current plan misleads you or isn’t compliant with the law, you can usually switch policies with no restriction.
-Or, if the insurance company providing your plan declares bankruptcy, you can switch to a new Medicare Supplement insurance policy.
-In some cases, if you drop a Medicare Supplement insurance policy to buy a Medicare Advantage plan, but don’t like it, you have up to a year to switch back to a Medicare Supplement insurance policy with a guaranteed issue right.
+There are exceptions to the rule, and times when you have a guaranteed issue right to enroll or change plans outside of open enrollment.
+If your current coverage misleads you or isn’t compliant with the law, you can change plans with no restriction.
+If the insurance company providing your coverage declares bankruptcy, you can change.
+If you drop a plan to enroll in Medicare Part C but don’t like it, you have up to a year to switch back to a Medicare Supplement with a guaranteed issue.

-You have 30 days to decide if you want to keep a new Medicare Supplement insurance policy.
-This “free look” period starts when you first get your new policy and ends 30 days after.
-If you wish to exercise your free look, do not cancel your old policy until you are certain you want to keep the new one.
-You will be responsible for paying both premiums for one month if you choose to take a free look.
+You have 30 days to decide if you want to keep the coverage.
+This Free Look period starts when you first get a new plan and ends 30 days after.
+Do not cancel your old policy until you are certain you want to keep the new plan.
+You will be responsible for paying both premiums for one month if you choose to use this right.

-Medicare Supplement insurance policies have changed significantly in the past few years.
-Policies sold prior to January 1, 2006 included prescription drug benefits.
-New policies do not.
-Some plans are no longer offered at all.
-If you have an older policy and you are looking to switch, know that you may not be able to carry these benefits over to a new policy.
+Plans sold prior to January 1, 2006, included prescription drug coverage.
+New plans do not.
+Many are no longer offered.
+If you have an older policy and want to change, understand you may not be able to carry these benefits over to the new plan.